shivam5992/pyscrapper/README.md

 **3. Finance and Stock:**

-	Scrapping the last closing price for all the quotes from various sites like google.finance, yahoo finance, bloomberg etc
+	Scrapping the last closing price for all the quotes from various sites like google, yahoo, bloomberg etc

 **4. Live Weather:**